fgoujeon/maki/README.md

     struct turn_light_off
     {
         /*
-        Whenever an FSM executes an action, it calls the execute() function of that action.
+        Whenever an SM executes an action, it calls the execute() function of that action.
 It tries to do so using the following statements, in that order, until it finds a valid one: action.execute(start_state, event, target_state);